-- (b) During the year, the Company made transactions to/from Wipro Holdings UK Limited, Wipro Limited and other related Companies. - (c) The amount of outstanding balances at the year end are as disclosed in notes 15(b) and 17(c) to the financial statements.
+- (b) During the year, the Company made transactions to/from Wipro Holdings UK Limited, Wipro Limited and other related Companies. - (c) The amount of outstanding balances at the year end are as disclosed in Notes 15(a) and 17(c) to the financial statements.